Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

    <html>

-..
-Paul: There's an important use of this, and similar locators.
+*There's an important use of this, and similar locators.
 These vs. xpath allow Selenium to test UI elements independent of it's location on the page.
 So if the page structure and organization is altered, the test will still pass.
 One may, or may not, want to also test whether the page structure changes.
-In the case where web-designers frequently alter the page, but it's functionality must be regression tested, testing via ID and NAME attribs, or really via any HTML property becomes very important.
+In the case where web-designers frequently alter the page, but it's functionality must be regression tested, testing via ID and NAME attribs, or really via any HTML property becomes very important.*

 Locating by name
 ~~~~~~~~~~~~~~~~